ecocaval/DrivenEats/README.md

 <p align = "center"><img src="images/project_pic.PNG"/></p>

 ## ✏️ Description
 <p align="justify" >This project was done in the third week of the Full Stack Driven course.
-An average of 15 hours were put into the website, the main goals were to train javascript web.  </p>
+An average of 15 hours were put into the website, the main goals were to train javascript web.
+The webiste is not responsive to larger screens, it is intended to work only on cellphones, since the main goal was to train JavaScript logic </p>

 ##  <p align = "left"> :white_circle: Technologies</p>